-Hironaka's algorithm.
-It is claimed in [AKMW02, 1.2.4] that Hironaka's algorithm does not depend on any choices and is invariant under isomorphisms but not functorial with respect to smooth morphisms, nor under localizations.
-Hironaka's example of a non-projective threefold (Example 1.5) gives rise to a non-projective but locally projective birational morphism $f: X \to Y$.
+Functoriality of Hironaka's algorithm.
+In [AKMW02, 1.2.4], the authors remark that Hironaka's algorithm does not depend on any choices and is invariant under isomorphisms but is not functorial with respect to smooth morphisms, nor under localizations.
+A crucial point where it is seems that the algorithm is not functorial with respect to localizations is when picking $\beta \geq \alpha$ to form the center D{β} [Hir75, p.
+542 and Lem.
+3.2].

+Hironaka's example of a non-projective threefold (Example 1.6) gives rise to a non-projective but locally projective birational morphism $f: X \to Y$.

 The naïve flatification algorithm for projective morphisms, using flattening stratifications, does not glue to a flatification algorithm for f.
-However, even in the projective case, Hironaka's algorithm does not equal the naïve flatification algorithm.
-Thus, this does not prove that Hironaka's algorithm is not functorial.
-We may therefore ask:
+However, even in the projective case, Hironaka's algorithm does not equal the naïve flatification algorithm (Example 1.13).
+Thus, this example does not prove that Hironaka's algorithm is not functorial (as [AKMW02, 1.2.4] seems to suggest).